starlitriver/starlitriver.github.io/content/documentation/guides.md

 permalink:
 ---

+What are guides?

-Guides are pages that are more guiding.
+They are pages that does more explaining.